The Adventures of Tom Thumb and Thumbelina: Release

-The film is copyrighted 1999 but was not released until 2002.
+The film is copyrighted 1999 but was not released on home media until 2002.
 It was distributed internationally to Italy, where it debuted on 75 screens in 2004, earning €23,531 in its initial week of release.

 In 2010, Miramax was sold by Disney, later being taken over by Qatari company beIN Media Group.
 ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's film library in April 2020, after buying a 49% stake in the studio from beIN.
 The Adventures of Tom Thumb and Thumbelina was one of the titles included in the 2020 deal, and the distribution rights to the film are currently with Paramount.

 Reception

 Kevin Lee of DVD Verdict found the film "guilty", writing "Walt Disney is being held in contempt of this court for The Adventures of Tom Thumb and Thumbelina.
 This is simply not up to the usual standards of the Mouse House."
 Brian Costello of Common Sense Media gave the film four stars out of five, saying the film is "a fun tale with enough constant action and snappy dialogue to keep both children and adults entertained."